Best Travel Insurance for Domestic Trips (2026)

 blueCheck icon

-Domestic travel insurance costs 30% to 50% less than international coverage because medical risks decrease within the U.S., with premiums ranging from $81 to $268 for comprehensive family plans.
+Domestic travel insurance costs 30% to 50% less than international coverage because medical risks decrease within the U.S., with premiums ranging from $81 to $268 for premium family plans.

 blueCheck icon

-You need domestic travel insurance when you have poor health coverage, nonrefundable trip costs above $2,000 or travel during hurricane season.
-Skip it if you have comprehensive employer insurance and refundable bookings.
+You need domestic travel insurance when you have poor health coverage or nonrefundable trip costs above $2,000.
+Hurricane season travel and remote destinations also warrant coverage.
+Skip it if you have an employer health plan that covers out-of-state care and refundable bookings.

 Best Domestic Travel Insurance Companies